Introduction to SAFE

 safe_yi

-We can now compare our plugin effect size to our SAFE effect size:
+We can now compare our plug-in effect size to our bias-corrected SAFE effect size:

 plugin_effect_size